Home Website map

 2nd statue of Marie Harel

-It is said that Marie Harel, born in 1761 in Crouttes (Crouptes), a hamlet near Vimoutiers, would not have invented the cheese already mentioned in the General Geographic and Historical Dictionary of Thomas Corneille in 1708.
-But it is undoubtedly recognized that : according to a recusant priest's advices, come from Brie and to whom she had given refuge during the revolutionary period, she "dressed" the Camembert cheese with its famous crust, modifying thus decisively the identity of this previously “white” cheese.
+[Marie Harel, 1761 Crouttes-1844 Vimoutiers] It is said that Marie Harel, born in 1761 in Crouttes (Crouptes), a hamlet near Vimoutiers, would not have invented the cheese already mentioned in the General Geographic and Historical Dictionary of Thomas Corneille in 1708.
+But it is undoubtedly recognized that : according to a recusant priest's advices, l'abbé Charles-Jean Bonvoust, and to whom she had given refuge during the revolutionary period, she "dressed" the Camembert cheese with its famous crust, modifying thus decisively the identity of this previously “white” cheese.

 That occurred at the Farm Manor of Beaumoncel on the hills of Camembert … some five kms from the market place of Vimoutiers where Marie used to sell her cheeses.
-Her daughter, Marie Paynel, and her husband develop the production, and later, seizing the opportunity of a voyage of Napoleon III on the railway line Paris-Caen, the grandson Victor Paynel has the idea to propose the cheese to the Emperor.
+Her daughter, Marie Paynel, and her husband develop the production, and later, seizing the opportunity of the inauguration of the railway line Paris-Granville by Napoleon III (unless it be a journey by Napoléon III to attend horse races in Le Haras du Pin) the grandson Victor Paynel has the idea to propose the cheese to the Emperor.
 He meets him in Surdon station on August 10, 1863.
 The Emperor tastes Camembert cheese, likes it ... so much that he orders regular deliveries to the Tuileries Palace.

 No longer any doubt, the notoriety of Camembert cheese and Marie Harel is then famous and has already crossed the borders when:

-On 14 March 1926, on the market place of Vimoutiers, an unknown man knocks on the door of the pharmacy Gavin ...
+1926 March 14th, on the market place of Vimoutiers, an unknown man knocks on the door of the Gavin pharmacy ...

 In an attempt to make him better understood, the man takes from his pocket a document printed in French :